 Delegating Small Tasks for Your Big Weekend | Wedding Planning Tips

 The items below are "if applicable".
-Every wedding is a little different so utilize the items that apply to you and your day.
+Every wedding is different so utilize the items that apply to you and your day.

-Dress Pick Up & Storage > Many modern couples live together.
-After you attend your final alteration and have the dress steamed, you likely won't take it home for your fiancé to see.
+Dress Pick Up & Storage > After you attend your final alteration and have the dress steamed, you likely won't take it home for your fiancé to see.
 Who will store it for you?
-It should be someone who can hang it wrinkle free (not mushing it into a closet), has a no smoking and possibly pet free household (although pets wound' have poor intentions, avoid mishaps of claws and unwanted pet hair)
+It should be someone who can hang it wrinkle free (not mushing it into a closet), a non-smoking and possibly pet free household.

 Prepare Guest Welcome Bags (guide on those here) > Prepare the assembly line!
 Invite over a few friends or turn them over to a group of aunts to assemble